 Holy Communion intentionally makes room for children.
 We say we like everyone to act their age.
 There are coloring sheets, crayons, and colored pencils available at the front entrance, and the back fo the church.
 If a child gets especially fussy, the chapel space (which is accessible through the back doors of the nave) is a soundproof quiet space during the service, with windows into the sanctuary and a live audio feed from inside the church.
 For our smallest kids we offer nursery from 8:45am until noon each Sunday.

 At the 8am service there are many small kids, and they are warmly welcomed (even when they’re boisterous or fussy).
 The 8am congregation likes little ones so much that we don’t open the nursery until 8:30, after the service is done.

 We strongly encourage families to have breakfast with us, before or after worship, and to attend our formation hour.
 Children 0-4 are welcome in our nursery and children over 4 are welcome at Godly Play.
 Youth are invited to attend the adult forum, though sometimes they choose to volunteer with Godly play or sit and eat breakfast together in the lounge as they plan their next youth group activity.

 Most of our families attend the larger service.
 After the Gospel reading children are invited to join the procession and they make their way into the lounge for children’s chapel which lasts through the sermon and the prayers of the people.
 They return to their families at the peace.

 There are gender non-specific single restrooms in the Parish Lounge, to the right as you enter the church.
 You can also find larger men’s and women’s restrooms downstairs which each have changing tables.
-You can also find a changing table in the nursery.
+(There’s also a changing table in the nursery.)
 We ensure every bathroom on our campus is stocked with menstrual hygiene products provided by the church.

 Is Holy Communion Accessible To People With Disabilities?